 In a circuit workout, you can add as many functional exercises as you would like to, depending upon your fitness levels.
 You can’t integrate absolutely everything and expect to keep up a great pace for an entire hour or so.

 The exercises you can use are numerous like: planks, burpees, jumps, box jumps, pushup variations, dips, pull-ups variations, mountain climbers, squats, walking lunges, jumping jacks, sprints, leg raises variations, sit-ups, etc. This kind of training can also be called High-Intensity Interval Training (HIIT), where within a certain time interval, you put in a lot of effort and intensity.
 This sort of workout will stimulate a fat loss response afterward, train the muscles and improve fitness levels.
 Many people use this method of training over other ones and successfully train with it several times during a week.
 What they change from one workout to another are the exercises, based on their goals or preferences.
 You can do it a little more oriented to cardio or to strength.

 Sprint Interval Training (SIT)

-- Improving your running performance skill,
+- Improves your running performance skill,

 On top of all these methods, there is one that can make your muscles and heart scream for mercy even more, and that method consists of SIT workouts.

 You can run for long distances, without interruption and then make yourself sprint for certain distances or times.
-Then you slow down again and repeat as soon as you catch your breath back.
+Then you slow down again and repeat as soon as you catch your breath.
 By sprinting on hills or at a very high intensity and for lots of sets, you will definitely achieve everything I have mentioned above.